 The first motion picture theater in Ocala, the Edison Electric Theater, opened in December, 1907 in the Armory on Fort King Avenue, east of Osceola Street.
 The Temple Theater (demolished c.1962) was erected on Fort King in 1910 by the Masons.
 It was the first theater in the city planned as a theater.
 The interior plan included an orchestra floor, balcony, and boxes on either side of the stage.
 Famous orator and presidential candidate, William Jennings Bryant, gave a public speech at the Temple Theater when he visited the city in 1912.
 Henry W. Savage, prominent theatrical producer of the time, brought a number of successful stage productions to the Temple in the years following World War I. Productions included Ziegfield's Follies, Irving Berlin's "Music Box Revue", and George White's "Scandals".
 Each performance featured famous stars.
 Plays were also booked during the winter seasons.
 The Marion Opera House, which opened c.1884 when the Marion Block was completed closed its doors by 1908 or 1909 when the building was purchased by Edward Holder, a phosphate mine owner.
 After such time, the building was identified as the Holder Block for several years.
 Holder converted the former opera house space and the floor below into offices.
 He also installed the first electric elevator in Ocala in the building.

-By 1914, black residents of Ocala and the surrounding areas were alleged to be the most prosperous blacks in the South.
+By 1914, black residents of Ocala and the surrounding areas were alleged to be the most prosperous African Americans in the South.
 They owned almost all of the businesses on West Broadway, from Magnolia Avenue to 16th Avenue and beyond.
 They also owned nearly all of the businesses on Magnolia Avenue from Broadway south to 10th Street and on S Main Street and had other businesses in the downtown area.
-A cotton gin east of the black owned Metropolitan Savings Bank at Magnolia and Second Streets was owned and operated by George Giles, the principal cotton gin operator in Ocala from 1912 to 1919.
-West of the Metropolitan Savings Bank was one of the finest Negro hotels in Florida.
+A cotton gin east of the black-owned Metropolitan Savings Bank at Magnolia and Second Streets was owned and operated by George Giles, the principal cotton gin operator in Ocala from 1912 to 1919.
+West of the Metropolitan Savings Bank was one of the finest black-owned hotels in Florida.

 Ocala's population was approximately 3,385 in 1900, 4,300 in 1911, and 5,370 by 1915, according to state census records.
 In 1916, a public library was opened on the south side of Ocklawaha Avenue near Osceola Street.
 The library was built with funds from the Carnegie Foundation.
 Louise Gamsby became the Ocala Library's first librarian.